lalrpop/lalrpop/CONTRIBUTING.md

 1. Run `./version.sh <NEW VERSION>`.
 2. Commit the changes
-3. Run `./publish.sh`
+3. Run `cargo publish` for lalrpop and lalrpop-util
-4. Push to the lalrpop repo
+4. Tag new release